When should you give up your toddler’s nap? Read a sleep consultant’s insights and signs your toddler is ready to stop napping.

 I had worked so hard to get my then 18-month-old and two-and-a-half-year-old to nap at the same time.

-I could get some things done, eat lunch uninterrupted, or nap with them.
-My son was a terrible sleeper and so I needed all the downtime my day could afford.
+I could eat lunch uninterrupted, wash the floors, or nap with them.
+My son was a terrible sleeper and so I didn’t want to give up the only time I could get some R&R.

 So, When Should Your Toddler Stop Napping?
 A Sleep Consultant Weighs In